anttiki/anttiki.github.io/_posts/2020-05-28-Dreamspace-anyone.md

 * In all worlds, there are Sleeping Beauties, whose endless dreams serve as stepping stones for journeys
 * The whole journey is influenced by the pilot's unconsciousness as the vessel is wrapped in the dreams of the pilot
 * the members of the crew have different motivations for being there
-* the game starts with a bang: something has gone wrong and the vessel is lost in the collective uncosnciousness – how can the crew save themselves and who is to blame?
+* the game starts with a bang: something has gone wrong and the vessel is lost in the collective unconsciousness – how can the crew save themselves and who is to blame?

 # let's give it a spin?